AiNFLGM's Official 2026 Draft Board: Our AI Has the Final Order

 The Bottom Line Before the Draft

-The 2026 draft is as deep as any in recent memory at the positions that matter most: quarterback, edge rusher, offensive tackle, and cornerback.
+The 2026 draft is as deep as any in recent memory at the positions that matter most: quarterback, edge rusher, wide receiver, and running back.
 The teams at the top of the order have legitimate franchise-altering choices.
 The teams in the middle of the round have access to starting-caliber players at every skill position.
 The teams at the bottom still have real options if they stay disciplined to the board.

-The AI model's final word: do not overthink the quarterback decisions at the top.
-Sanders and Ward are both legitimate QB1s.
-The teams picking first and second will not make a mistake taking either one.
-The rest of the board falls from there.
+The AI model's final word: Fernando Mendoza is generational at quarterback.
+Las Vegas takes him first and it ends the debate.
+The rest of the board is about edge value — which teams use their picks on the best available player versus reaching for positional need.
 Watch the trades — at least three teams will move up, and every trade reshapes the value for everyone picking behind them.

 Bookmark this page.
 Check back Thursday night as the picks roll in and we track the board in real time.
 This is the most important 48 hours of the NFL offseason, and the AI GM is here for every selection.